lanceseidman/PiCAST/README.md

 Note: PiCAST uses Forever which means PiCAST runs forever, UNTIL the Pi Reboots.

 3).
-Try streaming a YouTube Video by typing: http://ip-to-pi:3000/yt-stream/<YouTube Video ID>
+Try streaming a Video (e.g. YouTube) by typing: http://ip-to-pi:3000/yt-stream/<YouTube Video ID>

 That's it!
 We've made PiCAST as easy and small as possible using web technologies.
 This will run easy on almost ANY Linux Distro as well that's Debian based or modify to run on RHEL/CENT.